Ferdinand Rebay and the Reinvention of Guitar Chamber Music

-This research project is being developed at the Royal College of Music in London, UK, and is supervised by Dr. Natasha Loges, Dr. Terry Clark and Dr. Stefan Hackl.
+This research project is being developed at the Royal College of Music in London, UK, and is supervised by Dr Natasha Loges (main supervisor), Dr Stefan Hackl and Dr Stephen Goss (co-supervisors).
 It is supported by a research grant from the Brazilian government agency, CAPES.
+Expected conclusion: July 2019.

 (Photo: Austrian National Library, Vienna)

 Recordings and Questionnaires

 Participate in my research!
 After listening to each sonata, please answer a brief questionnaire through the following link.

 Sonata in E Major for Flute and Guitar (Catherine Hare, flute and Luiz Mantovani, guitar)

 Sonata in C Major for Oboe and Guitar (Alex Fryer, oboe and Luiz Mantovani, guitar)

 Sonata in A minor for Clarinet and Guitar (Melissa Youngs, clarinet and Luiz Mantovani, guitar)